Subelemental/rb/README.md

-# RB Website
+# RB SS Tracker

-A modern, interactive website featuring an image gallery and dual calculator functionality.
+A website created for Ritual Beast players in Yugioh to keep track of what monsters they have special summoned.

 ## Features

-### Image Gallery
+### Ritual Beast Gallery
-- Responsive grid layout displaying 11 images
+- Responsive grid layout displaying 12 monsters
 - Click images to toggle between color and grayscale
 - Smooth hover effects and transitions